kmkurn/text2array/docs/tutorial.rst

 ---------

 There are two iterators provided in this library: `ShuffleIterator` and `BatchIterator`.
 They are used to perform shuffling and batching respectively.
+There is another iterator provided in this library, `BucketIterator`, which groups samples into buckets and performs batching in a way that ensures samples in one batch comes from the same bucket.
+This is particularly useful in NLP where having batches of samples of similar lengths is desirable.
+The iterator is not included in this tutorial.
+Please consult the API documentation for more info.

 Shuffling
 ^^^^^^^^^